MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/ctime-class.md

  See the example for [CTime::Format](#ctime__format).

 ##  <a name="ctime__getasdbtimestamp"></a>  CTime::GetAsDBTIMESTAMP
- Call this member function to convert the time information stored in the `CTime` object to a Win32–compatible <xref:System.Data.OleDb.OleDbTypequalifyHint%3DFalse%26autoUpgrade%3DTrue> structure.
+ Call this member function to convert the time information stored in the `CTime` object to a Win32–compatible DBTIMESTAMP structure.

 ```
 bool GetAsDBTIMESTAMP(DBTIMESTAMP& dbts) const throw();